 (viii) payment of market value for purchase or lease of real property, fixtures, equipment or supplies needed to start business or to continue business under the franchise agreement."

-An agreement which satisfies this definition will be covered by the Code unless specifically excluded by another provision of the Code.
-A number of such exclusions are provided for in the Code.
-Significantly, clause 4(2)(b) of the Code also provides for a specific inclusion dealing with motor vehicle dealer agreements.
-A motor vehicle dealership is been defined in clause 3 of the Code:
+An agreement which satisfied this definition would be covered by the Code unless specifically excluded by another provision of the Code.
+A number of such exclusions were provided for in the Code.
+Significantly, Clause 4(2)(b) of the Code also provided for a specific inclusion dealing with motor vehicle dealer agreements.
+A motor vehicle dealership was defined in Clause 3 of the Code:

 “motor vehicle dealership means a business of buying, selling, exchanging or leasing motor vehicles that is conducted by a person other than a person who is only involved as a credit provider, or provider of other financial services, in the purchase, sale, exchange or lease.”